Joe Torre: New York Mets (1975–1977)

-Post-playing career
+Managerial career

-New York Mets manager (1977–1981)
+New York Mets (1977–1981)

 Torre managed the Mets from 1977 to 1981 season, but failed to improve the team's record.
 He went 49–68 in his first season with the Mets, while the team finished 64–98 overall and in last place in the NL East.
-The next two seasons weren't any better, going 66-96 and 63-99 respectively.
-Torre's team improved in 1980 to fifth place, as they finished 67–95.
-The strike-shortened season of 1981 was Torre's last with the team, and he went 17–34 in the first half of the season and 24–28 in the second half, finishing fifth and fourth.
+The next three seasons were similar, as the Mets went 66–96, 63–99, and 67–95, though avoiding last place in 1980.
+The strike-shortened season of 1981 was Torre's last with the team, and he went 17–34 in the first half of the season and 24–28 in the second half, finishing fifth and fourth, respectively.
 After five years without a winning season, Torre was fired at the end of the strike-shortened 1981 season.

-Atlanta Braves manager (1982–1984)
+Atlanta Braves (1982–1984)

-In 1982, Torre replaced Bobby Cox as the manager of the Atlanta Braves, and immediately guided them to a Major League-record 13 straight wins to open the season.
+In 1982, Torre replaced Bobby Cox as the manager of the Atlanta Braves, and immediately guided the team to a Major League record 13 straight wins to open the season, a mark that was later tied by the 1987 Milwaukee Brewers and the 2023 Tampa Bay Rays.
 Atlanta subsequently went on to finish 89–73 and capture the National League West division title, its first playoff appearance since the 1969 National League Championship Series (NLCS).
-In Game 1 of the 1982 NLCS against the St. Louis Cardinals, the Braves jumped to a 1–0 lead before the game was rain-delayed after four innings and eventually canceled just three outs short of an official game.
-St. Louis won the rematch and went on to sweep the series.
-Torre was named the Associated Press' (AP) Manager of the Year, becoming the first person to win both that and an MVP award.
+In Game 1 of the 1982 NLCS against the St. Louis Cardinals, the Braves jumped out to a 1–0 lead before the game was delayed by rain after four innings.
+The rain persisted, and the game was wiped out just three outs short of an official game.
+St. Louis won the restaged Game 1, and went on to sweep the series.
+Torre was named the Associated Press (AP) Manager of the Year, becoming the first person to win both that and an MVP award.

-The Braves slipped to second place in 1983, but with their 88–74 record, won just one fewer game than the previous season, and marked the first consecutive winning seasons for the organization since moving from Milwaukee in 1966.
-In 1984, Atlanta slipped to 80–82 the following season but, again finished runner-up in the division (tied with Houston Astros).
+The Braves slipped to second place in 1983, with an 88–74 record that was just one game off of the division-winning record of the previous season.
+This marked the first consecutive winning seasons for the team since moving from Milwaukee in 1966.
+In 1984, Atlanta slipped to 80–82, but again finished second in the division (tied with Houston Astros).
 Torre was fired after the 1984 season.